JT8D-17/x-plane-cockpit-crosshair/README.md

 - Download the latest xlua plugin from its repository's [Releases page](https://github.com/X-Plane/XLua/releases).
 - Unzip the archive and move the _"xlua"_ folder into the aircraft's _"plugins"_ folder.
-- Download the latest code with the ["Code" --> "Download ZIP" button](https://github.com/JT8D-17/x-plane-cockpit-crosshair/archive/refs/heads/main.zip).
+- Download the latest code with the ["Code" --> "Download ZIP" button](https://github.com/JT8D-17/x-plane-cockpit-crosshair/archive/refs/heads/main.zip) or download an older release from the ["Releases" page](https://github.com/JT8D-17/x-plane-cockpit-crosshair/releases) (pick the "Source Code" download).
 - Unzip the archive.
 - Move the _"cockpit_crosshair"_ folder into _"[Aircraft's main folder]/plugins/xlua/scripts"_.